nhsbsa/immigration-hs/docs/documentation/install/install-the-kit.md

 Unzip the kit you downloaded - you should end up with a folder called `govuk-prototype-kit` followed by the version number.

 Rename the folder to something descriptive for your prototype.
-For this guide, we’ll use `juggling-licence-prototype`.
+For this guide, we'll use `juggling-licence-prototype`.

 Move the folder into your `projects` folder.